Nenad Popović

-Nenad Popović (Ненад Поповић; born 30 September 1966) is a Serbian politician and businessman who served as minister without portfolio from 2017 to 2022.
+Nenad Popović (Ненад Поповић; born 30 September 1966) is a Serbian politician and businessman who served as minister without portfolio since 2024, previously serving that role from 2017 to 2022.
 A long-time member of the Democratic Party of Serbia (DSS), he left the party in 2014 and formed the Serbian People's Party (SNP).

 Biography

 Early years and education

 Popović was born in Tuzla, Bosnia and Herzegovina, on 30 September 1966, son of Nemanja Popović, university professor and academician of the Russian Academy of Natural Sciences, and of Danica, professor of history.

 He graduated from the University of Belgrade Faculty of Machine Engineering.
 He finished his Master's and doctoral studies at Moscow State University's Faculty of Economics.
 He was a professor at the Faculty of Economy of Moscow's Lomonosov University and the Faculty of Economics of the Moscow State Mining University.

 Political career

 From 2006 to 2008 he was the head of the economic team for Kosovo and Metohija.
 He led the development of the Strategy for Long-Term Economic Development of Serbian Communities in Kosovo and Metohija.
 At the same time, he was vice-president and later deputy chairman of the Coordination Body for the Presevo, Bujanovac and Medvedja municipalities.
 Former deputy president of DSS, president of the DSS Economic Council and deputy in the National Assembly of the Republic of Serbia.

 As Vice-President of the National Assembly of the Republic of Serbia, he was one of the main observers of the electoral process in a referendum on annexation of Crimea by the Russian Federation.

 His name was mentioned in the Paradise Papers in connection to owning several off-shore companies.
 Value of his business undertakings reaches 100 million dollars, making him officially the richest Serbian politician.

 On 29 June 2017, he was named the Minister without portfolio in the Government of Serbia in the charge of the innovations and technological development.
 On 3 July 2017, Aleksandr Chepurin, Russian Federation Ambassador to Serbia, made a first official visit to Popović after being sworn as minister.

 In July 2019 Popovic stated that "there was no genocide in Srebrenica and Serbs will never accept to be stamped as genocidal people."
 He said Serbia should rethink its goal of becoming a European Union member because of such claims.